amazon-braket/amazon-braket-algorithm-library/README.md

 ### Issues and Bug Reports

-If you encounter bugs or face issues while using the SDK, please let us know by posting the issue on our [Github issue tracker](https://github.com/aws-samples/amazon-braket-algorithm-library/issues).
+If you encounter bugs or face issues while using the algorithm library, please let us know by posting the issue on our [Github issue tracker](https://github.com/aws-samples/amazon-braket-algorithm-library/issues).
 For other issues or general questions, please ask on the [Quantum Computing Stack Exchange](https://quantumcomputing.stackexchange.com/questions/ask) and add the tag amazon-braket.